p-j-smith/lipyphilic/docs/reference/analyses.rst

 **lipyphilic** contains a module for applying on-the-fly transformation to atomic coordinates while iterating over a trajectory.
 These are available in the module :mod:`lipyphilic.transformations.transformations`.

-There are two transformations available in **lipyphilic**:
+There is currently one transformation available in **lipyphilic**:

 1. | :class:`lipyphilic.transformations.transformations.center_membrane`, which can take a membrane that is split
    | across periodic boundaries, make it whole and center it in the box.
-2. | :class:`lipyphilic.transformations.transformations.triclinic_to_orthorhombic`, which transforms triclinic coordinates
-   | into their orthorhombic representation.

-See :mod:`lipyphilic.transformations.transformations.` for full details on these transformations including how to apply them to your trajectory.
+See :mod:`lipyphilic.transformations.transformations.` for full details on this transformation including how to apply it to your trajectory.